 6. Incorporate Mobile Users in Your Design

-Do more than build a website that is accessible on a mobile device.
-Focus on a design that is both engaging and optimized for those users.
+One important takeaway from the NAR 2019 Real Estate in a Digital Age is that ‘76% of all buyers found homes using a mobile/ tablet device’.
+So it’s more important than ever to build a mobile friendly property website.
+Focus on a design that is both engaging and optimized for mobile, tablets, and desktops users.
 Smartphones and tablets are becoming the primary device for many users.
 Make sure to incorporate that knowledge into your web design and you’ll stay ahead of the curve.

 7. Make Your Site Usable, Not Flashy